JuPe2009/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing data

-We set the working directory for knitr **"~/Reproducible Research"** and we download there the dataset
+We put the file **activity.zip** in the working directory, we unzip it and we read the csv file.

 ```r